Flangvik/ProCheat/readme.md

 ## Step-By-Step-By
 Documentation, pictures and the step-by-step process of making this keyboard will be posted in the close future.
-In short terms I disassembled the keyboard, located the 4 wires for the seconds USB 2.0 header/connection, split the power cable over my own button that I replaced an original button on the keyboard with, split another female USB cable, soldered the wires and programmer/inserted the ducky
+In short terms I disassembled the keyboard, located the 4 wires for the seconds USB 2.0 header/connection, split the power cable over my own button that I replaced an original button on the keyboard with, split another female USB cable, soldered the wires and inserted the ducky
 2 hours top's, no troubles and tons of room to work with (inside the keyboard, Thanks Corsair! )